Iron Creek Falls

 Panther Creek Falls

-The National Forest is also home to the Lewis River area named after the major tributary of the Columbia River and home to some of the most stunning riverside landscapes in southern Washington.
-Adventurous hikers can explore on foot along the classic Lewis River Trail, which follows the banks of the river for approximately 14 miles starting near the Swift Reservoir.
-The northern section of this trail is home to three waterfalls Lower, Middle, and Upper Falls as well as Copper Creek Falls in between them.
-Those unwilling to make the long hike can also easily access these waterfalls right off of National Forest Road 90.
+The National Forest is also home to the Lewis River area, named after the major tributary of the Columbia River and home to some of the most stunning riverside landscapes in southern Washington.
+Adventurous hikers can explore on foot along the classic Lewis River Trail, which follows the banks of the river for approximately 14 miles, starting near the Swift Reservoir.
+The northern section of this trail is home to three waterfalls—Lower, Middle, and Upper Falls—as well as Copper Creek Falls in between them.
+Those unwilling to make the long hike can also easily access these waterfalls right off National Forest Road 90.

 The Forest Road also affords access to two other magnificent waterfalls.
-To the north, the Twin Falls Campground is home to Twin Falls, a small, yet beautiful waterfall named for its repeating cascade.
+To the north, the Twin Falls Campground is home to Twin Falls, a small yet beautiful waterfall named for its repeating cascade.
 To the south, travelers can explore the roadside Big Creek Falls.
 The trail has been decommissioned and is therefore unmarked.
-Vegetation is beginning to overtake the sight-lines and the path to the waterfall and the deep canyon that it drops into it are well worth the visit.
+Vegetation is beginning to overtake the sightlines and the path to the waterfall, but the deep canyon that it drops into is well worth the visit.

 Lower Lewis River Falls